-How long I take to do my research depends on how much I may already know on the subject, the scale of the design, and the overall complexity of the project.
+How long I take to do my research depends on how much information is provided, the scale of the design, and the overall complexity of the project.

 The larger or more difficult designs (i.e. moving parts, interlocking designs, designs that require LED installation, irregular shapes, floating/overlapping patterns, etc.) will usually require more careful thought and consideration while designing.

-Like doing my research, how long I take to do my sketches will also depend on how much I may already know on the subject, the scale of the design, and the overall complexity of the project.
+Like doing my research, how long I take to do my sketches will also depend on how much information is already provided, the scale of the design, and the overall complexity of the project.

 If the client wants a design that is custom fitted to their face or body, it would be ideal if the client already has their own clean 3D scan.
 If you do a quick Google search, there are now many available 3D scanning services.
 However, there is the other option of using the good ol’ tape measure and calipers.
-I would provide guidance on the necessary measurements I’d need for a design.
+It is the client’s responsibility to supply accurate ring size, wrist size, 3D scan, body measurement, etc.

 The patterns on my masks and other designs are all hand drawn and later 3D modeled.